 Organisational cannibalism (my concept) is the destructive practice by organisations against other organisations through various channels such as “Takeover” – typically hostile takeovers – for the sole purpose of killing competition; and controlling talent to control potential and future competitors (threats).
-The motive is more self-preservation than profit by all means necessary and available.
+The motive is rather more self-preservation by all means necessary and available than (seeking) profit.

 Organisational cannibalism should not to be confused with “corporate cannibalism” also known as “market cannibalism.”

 The purpose and practice of organisational cannibalism is purely about – and therefore motivated by – survival based on the warped and false logic of domination.
 The warped and false logic is that, to survive – and the only way to survive – is by and through total domination and control.
 Co-existence is regarded and treated as unnecessary evil that must be avoided and/or annihilated.
 And to achieve that, requires the complete elimination of the existing competition and having the turf all under one organisation’s control.
 With such control secured, the controlling and dominating organisation reigns supreme.
 Think of a military conquest.